dthies/moodle-qformat_glossary/README.txt

 ================

 This is a question format that enables Moodle quiz to read and write exported glossary entries.
-Short answer, multiple choice, and matcthing questions can be exported as glossary entries, and glossary entries may be imported as short answer questions into the question bank.
+Short answer, multiple choice, and matching questions can be exported as glossary entries, and glossary entries may be imported as short answer questions into the question bank.